ship-armada/armada/GOVERNANCE.md

 Classification is determined mechanically by the function selectors in the proposal calldata, not by proposer self-declaration.

-**Note: veto ratification votes** (see §Security Council) are a third proposal category with distinct parameters — they are triggered automatically when the SC vetoes a queued proposal, have a fixed 7-day voting period, use standard quorum, and carry the unique side effect of SC ejection on AGAINST outcome.
-The governor contract must implement this as a separate proposal type alongside standard and extended.
+**Note: veto ratification votes** (see §Security Council) are a fourth proposal category with distinct parameters — they are triggered automatically when the SC vetoes a queued proposal, have a fixed 7-day voting period, use standard quorum, and carry the unique side effect of SC ejection on AGAINST outcome.
+The governor contract must implement this as a separate proposal type alongside standard, extended, and signaling.

+### Signaling proposals

+A signaling proposal is a non-executable proposal used to measure token-holder preference.
+It follows the standard proposal lifecycle for submission, delay, snapshot, voting, and quorum, but has no execution phase, no queue, and no timelock delay.
+Its result is the final on-chain vote tally only.

+**No direct protocol effect.** A passed signaling proposal does not authorize execution, does not bind the Security Council, Treasury Steward, or any contract role, and does not replace the requirement for a separate executable proposal where protocol action is desired.
+Signaling proposals create no execution rights, obligations, or automatic follow-up.

+**Proposal kind is explicit on-chain.** The governor classifies proposals as `executable` or `signaling` — not inferred at runtime from empty calldata alone.
+This determines lifecycle behavior (execution phase skipped), bond rules, veto scope, and UI treatment.
+Implementation may encode signaling as empty target/calldata/value arrays, but the spec treats it as a distinct proposal type.

+**How they work:**
+- Proposer submits a signaling proposal with a `description` string containing the signaling text.
+- Classification is always **standard** (7-day vote, 20% quorum) — since nothing executes, extended scrutiny adds no safety value.
+- **Gate: proposal threshold only.** Pre-transfer-unlock: 12,000 ARM threshold, no bond (same as all proposals).
+Post-transfer-unlock: 12,000 ARM threshold, **no bond** — signaling proposals consume discourse, not operational attention or assets.
+Spam defense is the proposal threshold (12,000 ARM) and the 48h pending delay.
+If signaling spam becomes a problem, governance can introduce a per-proposer cooldown or signaling-specific bond via governor upgrade.
+- Voting works identically: FOR / AGAINST / ABSTAIN, quorum check, vote changing during the voting period.
+- **No QUEUED or EXECUTED state.** After the voting period ends, the proposal resolves to SUCCEEDED or DEFEATED based on quorum and majority.
+No timelock queue, no execution transaction.
+- SC veto does not apply — there is nothing queued to veto.
+- Signaling proposals do not count toward the steward circuit breaker's consecutive-low-participation tracker — they are not steward proposals.

 ---